 Research shows that customer empowerment is a function of three things: creating feedback channels that are easy and widely available, asking for and encouraging feedback about products, and enabling customers to participate in the design of products.
-In Chapter 5 "Market Segmenting, Targeting, and Positioning", we discussed how customers can participate in the design of products, or offerings.
+Elsewhere, we discuss how customers can participate in the design of products, or offerings.
 In this chapter, we focus on those ubiquitous feedback channels, as well as strategies to solicit and encourage feedback.